I hear it all the time; I can’t have a conviction on this case. Unfortunately,

 or a crime involving dishonesty or false statement.
 If there is a withhold

 of conviction, the lawyer cannot even ask the question.
-A withhold of

-license suspended for two years.
+their drivers license suspended for two years.

 A withhold does have some limitations, however, the Florida Supreme Court